HarvardURC/Pacbot/src/botCode/README.md

 ## Low Level Code

-The module 'cameraLowLevelModule.py' is our current low level code module.
+The module 'directionLowLevelModule.py' is our current low level code module.
 It receives direction commands from the high level module and makes decisions on how to move the motors.
-The module 'lowLevelModule.py' is a previous iteration of this.

 Motor movement is managed through PID loops dependent on the IR sensors.
 See 'low_level' directory for related code.